anataliocs/nestjs-typeorm-full-example/README.md

-## Nestjs Typeorm Full Example
+## Nestjs TypeORM Full Example

-Example of a NestJS application with PostgreSQL.
+Example of a NestJS application with PostgreSQL and Axios.

 **Tech Stack:**